Cincinnati-Design-LAB/architour/README.md

 - [ ] Integrate Stackbit
 - [ ] Method for editing/adding images
 - [ ] Method for generating static map images
+- [ ] Link component should be used in building body and attributes

 Phase 3: